 Working less and providing more, Electron framework helped the WhatsApp developers to cover it all in single cost and wrap around the desktop experience of WhatsApp through a more streamlined and revolutionized framework – the Electron.

-In the end, there are many reasons to use Electron as your desktop framework.
+In the end, there are many reasons to use create Electron JS apps for desktop.
 The most important one is obviously the fast transition to the desktop environment, allowing developers a seamlessly integrated experience.